ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 So the devices will stream OpenConfig and EOS native data to Telegraf.
 Telegraf will store the data to InfluxDB.
 Then we will query InfluxDB.

+# Workflow to build the TIG stack

+We can use of one these differents workflows to build the TIG stack:
+- Docker-compose workflow
+- Docker workflow

 # Configure Arista devices

 Enable and allow gNMI: